 Venmo key statistics

-- Over 50 million people use Venmo in the United States
+- Over 70 million people use Venmo, most users are based in the US

 - PayPal acquired Venmo in 2013 for $800 million, as part of its acquisition of Braintree

 |HQ||New York City, US|